 The core curriculum also includes an independent study that will facilitate the production of the Interim MFA Qualifier.

 MFA students are expected to develop a strong foundation in studio-based inquiry.
-Students in the Interior Architecture track are strongly encouraged to take both DS 623 Interior Design IV and DS 501 Special Topics (Interior Design V), with the addition of project components tailored to each student’s Focus Area.
-All students are encouraged to take DS 501 Special Topics (Design and Fashion Event Practicum).
+Students in the Interior Architecture track are strongly encouraged to take both DS 623 Interior Design IV and DS 626 Interior Design V, with the addition of project components tailored to each student’s Focus Area.
+All students are encouraged to take DS 570 Design and Fashion Event Management.

 All MFA students, in consultation with their advisor, define a focus area that will help prepare them for their Interim MFA Qualifier and Thesis Proposal.
 This focus builds on their General Studio Work.
 Students often do studio work in their focus area as independent studies (DS 699 Independent Study) with appropriate faculty members.